-Interpreting Service in English, Chinese, and Korean, for which a Tablet Computer is Utilized
+Interpreting Service in English, Chinese, and Korean, Portugese, Spanish, Thai and Russian translation services for which a Tablet Computer is Utilized

 |"Notices in Braille"

-Information about ordinary savings balances, transaction details, and time deposit maturity date notification compiled in Braille.
+Information about ordinary deposit balances, transaction details, and time deposit maturity date notification compiled in Braille.

-When upgrading its ATM screens, MHBK bases the changes on opinions gained from customers, incorporates universal design elements, such as in the screen layout and color configuration, and also obtains "authenticated verification of ease of usage" from Jitsuken, the finance industry's first user research organization.
-In addition to incorporating universal design elements in the layout or color configuration, MHBK devises ongoing improvements to its ATM screens based on customer feedback.
+When upgrading its ATM screens, Mizuho Bank bases the changes on opinions gained from customers and incorporates universal design elements, such as in the screen layout and color configuration.
+As a result of its initiatives, Mizuho Bank obtained the finance industry's first "authenticated verification of ease of usage" from the user research organization Jitsuken.
+Following on from these initiatives, Mizuho Bank is making ongoing improvements on its ATM screens based on customer feedback.

-MHBK and MHTB regulations now formally specify that customers with visual or other impairments must be assisted in completing procedures at service counters by having Mizuho staff read or write on their behalf.
+Mizuho Bank and Mizuho Trust & Banking regulations now formally specify that customers with visual or other impairments must be assisted in completing procedures at service counters by having Mizuho staff read or write on their behalf.

 We have also taken steps to provide enhanced services to the visually impaired, who cannot easily use an ATM for cash transfers, and customers in wheelchairs by confirming their needs when they arrive at a branch and then responding to them at a service counter.
 At the same time, a new lower cash transfer service–fee level, similar to the ATM usage fee, is charged for the provision of these services.
 (Eligibility for application of this fee may be confirmed by inspection of the customer's physical disability certificate at the time of the transaction.)